1931

 G-LTFC leaves the club on 20 July, destined for a new home in Bristol.

-A deposit is placed on a Polish Aero AT3.
+A deposit is placed on a Polish Aero AT3, to be registered as G-LGOC

 75th anniversary celebrations took place on 17 September.